Collaborative translation: approaches and perspectives

 Year 2021

-These changes raise new questions about these practices, as it is not even clear nowadays how widespread they are.
+These changes raise new questions about these practices, as it is not even clear how widespread they are.

 • Multilingual texts (as a form of collaboration)